lni-dev/OpenCLWindow/README.md

 # OpenCLWindow
- Window for Rendering with OpenCL
+ Libary to create a Window for Rendering with OpenCL